Steps to Take After an Accident

 Speak with an experienced personal injury attorney.
 Keep in mind that, even though someone else was at fault in the accident, you may still face obstacles in collecting a fair settlement.
 A personal injury attorney can help protect your rights and may help you achieve a better case outcome.

 How Being a No-Fault State Could Impact Your Claim

 Kentucky is one of the few states in the nation that is considered a completely no-fault state, meaning an auto insurance company is required to pay for the medical expenses of its own policyholders, regardless of fault.
 Specifically, your Personal Injury Protection (PIP) coverage will pay up to $10,000 per accident in medical bills and lost wages if you have the minimum coverage.
 This does not mean that you give up your right to sue someone who was at fault in your accident.

 According to Kentucky law, you can still sue a negligent party for both economic (medical bills, lost wages) and non-economic (pain and suffering) damages if you meet certain conditions.
 Among these are that the medical expenses from your accident exceed $1,000 OR your injuries resulted in the loss of a body part, permanent loss of bodily function, permanent injury, or death.

 Speak with A Qualified Kentucky Auto Accident Attorney

 Even a simple auto accident can result in serious injury and costly damages.
 At the Slechter Law Firm, we remain mindful of the fact that these cases can be packed with emotion and our overriding goal is to do what is right for each client by fighting for the results they need and deserve.

 If you’ve been involved in a car accident through no fault of your own, allow our experienced Kentucky auto accident attorneys to investigate your case and take immediate steps to protect your rights.
-Contact our Louisville office now to schedule a free consultation by calling (855) 598-7425 or reach us online.
+Contact our Louisville office now to schedule a free consultation.